tom2tomtomtom/refer-ify/QUICK_START.md

 - **Trust the AI tools** - they know the patterns

 ## Ready to Build?
-Just say: **"Let's start building the Refer-ify authentication system"** or **"Initialize the Next.js project structure"** and we'll begin! 🚀
+Just say: **"Let's start building the Refer-ify referral system for professional network monetization"** and we'll begin! 🚀